 The spilling of oil and other substances that pipelines carry is a serious hazard to the environment and the public as a whole.
-Even minor leaks can cause serious environmental damages and, if they occur, must be dealt with swiftly in order to ensure that any damage and health risks are minimal.
+Even minor leaks can cause serious environmental damage and, if they occur, must be dealt with swiftly in order to ensure that any damage and health risks are minimal.

 This is why pipeline operators need to create an effective response plan outlining the steps to take in an emergency.
 These plans are reviewed by a regulator, who will ensure they contain all of the necessary directions for responding to an incident.
 They contain several different types of information related to the management of an emergency, such as evacuation, where access points are located and the proper communication procedures.
 A major set of guidelines that pipeline operators adhere to in the event of an emergency is the Incident Command System (ICS), which was originally put in place in southern California during a series of wildfires in the 1970s.